tom-deman/linux-server/README.md

 ## Client build

-I installed the latest stable version of Linux Mint via VMware Fusion. (iso) Once in the Mint VM I did some customization, I'll skip the details since it's not the main focus.
+I installed the latest stable version of Linux Mint via VMware Fusion. (iso) In the Mint VM I did some customization, I'll skip the details since it's not the main focus.
-Into bash we will update/upgrade apt package manager and set a root password and test it
+In bash we will update/upgrade apt package manager and set a root password and test it:

 ```bash
    sudo apt update